opencv/opencv/modules/imgproc/doc/feature_detection.rst

         return 0;
     }

-Note that usually the function detects the circles' centers well, however it may fail to find the correct radii.
-You can assist the function by specifying the radius range ( ``minRadius`` and ``maxRadius`` ) if you know it, or you may ignore the returned radius, use only the center and find the correct radius using some additional procedure.
+**Note**: Usually the function detects the centers of circles well.
+However, it may fail to find correct radii.
+You can assist to the function by specifying the radius range ( ``minRadius`` and ``maxRadius`` ) if you know it.
+Or, you may ignore the returned radius, use only the center, and find the correct radius using an additional procedure.

-See also:
+See Also:
-:func:`fitEllipse`,:func:`minEnclosingCircle`
+:func:`fitEllipse`,
+:func:`minEnclosingCircle`

 .. index:: HoughLines